ka215/cdbt/README.md

 # Custom DataBase Tables

-Custom DB Tables called "__CDBT__" is plugin of WordPress.
-This plugin is able to create new tables on database of WordPress as you like.
-Also, the input and output and editing data to created tables, as importing and exporting by CSV can be done easily from the GUI tool on the admin panel of WordPress.
-In addition, you can provide the functionality to the data input and editing from the Web front-end by using some shortcodes or API.
+__C__ustom __D__ata__B__ase __T__ables is commonly called "__CDBT__",  it is the plugin for the WordPress.
+Using this plugin, you can create new table on the database of the WordPress as you like.
+Then you can do input, output and data updating to created table.
+Also you can do import and export by format of CSV, TSV, JSON and SQL, and duplicate specific table.
+Those operation is able to be done easily from the GUI tools on the administration screen of WordPress.
+In addition, you can provide the functional data manipulation interface to the Web front-end by using some shortcodes or APIs.

 * Source: [https://github.com/ka215/cdbt](https://github.com/ka215/cdbt)
 * Public SVN Repository: [http://wordpress.org/plugins/custom-database-tables/](https://wordpress.org/support/plugin/custom-database-tables)